SSminia/Line_detection/README.md

 ![Cannyedge](https://i.imgur.com/Dqwp8NR.png)

 3) Third: Afterwards, using the results of the canny edge detection, then a Hough Line Transform function is applied within the limits of the region of interested.
-Tuning the values such that we reduce the amount of horizontal lines detected.
+A second component filters lines whose angles are too horizontal.
 The results are then drawn over the original video.
 The resulting image is shown while running the program.

 ![result](https://i.imgur.com/PVctC1Y.png)